haoai1231/haoai1231.github.io/_pages/about.md

 ## 📢 News  ( Looking forward to good news! 🌟)

+* **[Dec.
+2025]** 🏆 Awarded the “Ten Outstanding Academic Youths” by the School of Mathematics and Statistics, Fuzhou University.
 * **[Oct.
 2025]** 📝 We have released a new preprint that establishes the mathematical foundations of the PeF floorplanner.
 We provide a variational analysis to explain why it is consistently effective and robust.
 Check it out [here](https://arxiv.org/abs/2510.08126).
 * **[Oct.
 2025]** 🎉 One paper has been accepted by TCAD.
 Congratulations and thanks to my collaborators.